jayeshy14/bitcoin-bank/Readme.md

 # Bitcoin Loan Bank

 ## Overview
-Our decentralized P2P lending platform allows users to borrow Bitcoin by using gold or property as collateral.
-The platform is built on the Stacks blockchain using Clarity smart contracts, ensuring transparency, security, and decentralization.
+Our centralized P2P lending platform allows users to borrow Bitcoin by using gold or property as collateral.
+The platform is built on the Stacks blockchain using Clarity smart contracts, ensuring transparency and security

 ## Repayment Mechanism
 To mitigate Bitcoin's price volatility, our repayment system employs a risk-adjusted model that splits the loan into fixed and variable BTC portions based on a risk percentage (α).